apache/cordova-docs/docs/en/edge/guide/overview/index.md

   for details on each platform's available shell utilities.

-When first starting out, it may be easiest to use the cross-platform workflow to create an app, as described in The Command-line Interface.
+When first starting out, it may be easiest to use the cross-platform workflow to create an app, as described in The Command-Line Interface.
 You then have the option to switch to a platform-centered workflow if you need the greater control the SDK provides.
 Lower-level shell utilities are available at